client9/client9-website-2015/content/post/2016-02-21-configuration-file-formats-1.md

 Pros:

 * More simple
-* Appears to have good langauge and editor support
+* Appears to have good language and editor support
 * Order of stanzas does not matter
 * Easy to cut-n-paste
 * Keys do not need to be quoted